Frequently asked questions about Professional Structural Engineers and engineering foundation reports

 Professional Engineers perform engineering services for virtually every product you use, the car you drive, the power plants that create the electricity you use and the distribution system that brings power to your home.
 It is a fact that the world we live is a creation of the engineering profession.

 So what is a Professional Structural Engineer?
-Engineers like medical doctors, specialize in narrow niches.
-Many specialize in a specific material like steel or reinforced concrete. they may specialize in an even narrower niche such as high rise steel buildings in earthquake prone areas.
+Engineers like medical doctors specialize in narrow niches.
+Many specialize in a specific structural material like steel or reinforced concrete.
+They may specialize in an even narrower niche such as high rise steel buildings in earthquake-prone areas.
 Most structural engineers design some kind of structure, where a

 Most structural engineers design some kind of structure, where a structure is a member or element that carries a load other than its own weight.
 One of the foundations of structural engineering is materials science.
 Most structural engineers have intensive training in materials science, especially in the common structural materials such as steel, concrete and wood.

 Why does a Professional Structural Engineer have special insight into house foundations?